What is Glossing in ASL? A thorough look

 Conclusion

 Glossing in ASL is a powerful tool for documenting, analyzing, and teaching signed language.
-While challenging, mastering glossing techniques provides valuable insights into the structure and nuances of ASL.
+Practically speaking, while challenging, mastering glossing techniques provides valuable insights into the structure and nuances of ASL.
 It helps bridge the gap between the visual modality of ASL and the linear structure of written language, facilitating research, education, and interpretation.
-By understanding the conventions, techniques, and challenges involved in glossing, we can better appreciate the richness and complexity of this vibrant and expressive language.
-Continued refinement of glossing conventions and the development of advanced glossing technologies will further contribute to the ongoing study and preservation of ASL.
+That's why by understanding the conventions, techniques, and challenges involved in glossing, we can better appreciate the richness and complexity of this vibrant and expressive language.
+Continued refinement of glossing conventions and the development of advanced glossing technologies will further contribute to the ongoing study and preservation of ASL That alone is useful..